This post contains affiliate links.

 Surgical sites closed with stitches or staples may remain at the above pain levels a few days longer than surgical sites closed with biological glue.

-Surgical sites closed with stitches or staples will have more pain when trying to increase flexion of the knee, and the range of motion will come more slowly.
+Surgical sites closed with stitches or staples will cause more pain when trying to increase flexion of the knee, and the range of motion will come more slowly.

 Pain Guidelines